AlinurMirlan/alinur-mirlan-university-work/README.md

 # alinur-mirlan-university-work
 Hey there!
 I go by the name Alinur, and this is my vault for storing university related work and activities.
-Hopefully, it serves me as a testament of my efforts and endeavors towards becoming more 'digitally aware' person.
+Hopefully, it serves as a testament to my efforts and endeavors towards becoming more proficient in the software engineering field.
 ## Projects:
 1. ASP.NET Razor Pages web application that facilitates learning and memorizing information via spaced repetitions with automated revision notifications: